-The Stage 1 Building Works of John Paul College’s ten year Masterplan are set to commence in 2021, with completion due in mid-2022.
+The Stage 1 Building Works of John Paul College’s ten year Masterplan commenced in 2021, with completion due in mid-2022.
 Designed by leading Melbourne Architects, ClarkeHopkinsClarke, the expansion includes the development of a new double storey Learning Building and a new Food Technology Building.

 The addition of these two buildings there will be additions to existing infrastructure that supports 21st century learning at the College.
 The new developments will cater for the current and future strong growth in enrolments and provide spacious and engaging learning environments for students from Year 7 to 12.